hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

   - Actively curate hackathons for our members to attend
     - Show the number of high school hackers there
     - Create hackEDUers takes down hackathon X for each hackathon
-  - Partership with MLH
+  - Partnership with MLH
     - Get our students to as many hackathons as possible
   - Partner with CodeDay
 - Getting Help and Creating Community
-  - Creating Interclub Help
+  - Creating inter-club help
     - Create a help desk for inter club communication
 - Weekend Hackathons
 - User Research